You don’t need superpowers to create PPC reports that look good and keep your clients happy.

 But the ocean of data visualization is vast and deep, so make sure to find out what formats your clients respond to best.
 They may have a preference for line graphs when all you’ve been serving is pie.

-6. Add your own insights
+6. Add your own insights and recommendations.

 You don’t need an advertising or analytical mind to pull data and create reports from a template.
 It’s making sense of that data and helping clients understand the lay of the land that makes you a valuable partner to them.